swyxio/ai-notes/INFRA.md

 - the top-performing GPT-175B model has 175 billion parameters, which total at least 320GB (counting multiples of 1024) of storage in half-precision (FP16) format, leading it to require at least five A100 GPUs with 80GB of memory each for inference. https://arxiv.org/pdf/2301.00774.pdf
 - And training itself isn’t cheap.
 PaLM is 540 billion parameters in size, “parameters” referring to the parts of the language model learned from the training data.
 A 2020 [study](https://arxiv.org/pdf/2004.08900.pdf) pegged the expenses for developing a text-generating model with only 1.5 billion parameters at as much as $1.6 million.
 And to train the open source model [Bloom](https://techcrunch.com/2022/07/12/a-year-in-the-making-bigsciences-ai-language-model-is-finally-available/), which has 176 billion parameters, it took three months using 384 Nvidia A100 GPUs; a single A100 costs thousands of dollars. https://techcrunch.com/2022/12/30/theres-now-an-open-source-alternative-to-chatgpt-but-good-luck-running-it/
+	- PaLM estimated to cost between 9-23M https://blog.heim.xyz/palm-training-cost/
+		- The final training run of PaLM required 2.56×10²⁴ (2.56e24) FLOPs.
+		- We trained PaLM-540B on 6144 TPU v4 chips for 1200 hours and 3072 TPU v4 chips for 336 hours including some downtime and repeated steps.
+		- VERY VERY GOOD POST FOR DOING MATH
 - [Bloom](https://techcrunch.com/2022/07/12/a-year-in-the-making-bigsciences-ai-language-model-is-finally-available/) requires a dedicated PC with around eight A100 GPUs.
 Cloud alternatives are pricey, with back-of-the-envelope math [finding](https://bdtechtalks.com/2020/09/21/gpt-3-economy-business-model/) the cost of running OpenAI’s text-generating [GPT-3](https://techcrunch.com/tag/gpt-3/) — which has around 175 billion parameters — on a single Amazon Web Services instance to be around $87,000 per year.
 	- https://bdtechtalks.com/2020/09/21/gpt-3-economy-business-model/
 	- Lambda Labs calculated the [computing power required to train GPT-3](https://lambdalabs.com/blog/demystifying-gpt-3/) based on projections from GPT-2.
 According to the estimate, training the 175-billion-parameter neural network requires 3.114E23 FLOPS (floating-point operation), which would theoretically take 355 years on a V100 GPU server with 28 TFLOPS capacity and would cost $4.6 million at $1.5 per hour.